peterkuma/alcf-precip/README.md

 ### all

-Run all of the commands below in a sequence.
+Run all the commands below in a sequence.
 Running the whole sequence can be time-consuming.
 It may be advisable to run the commands individually instead, especially if there are any errors.